Types of Share

 Where ordinary shares carry weighted or differing levels of voting power, but carry equal entitlements in respect of dividends and capital, they are normally divided into classes – Ordinary Shares Class A, Ordinary Shares Class B.

-Bonus shares are shares issued to the shareholders in proportion to their existing shareholdings.
-These shares are issued as having been fully paid up so the shareholders are not required to pay for them.
-They are usually paid from accumulated profits that have been transferred to capital.
+Bonus Shares are shares issued to the shareholders in proportion to their existing shareholdings, they are issued as having been fully paid-up so the shareholders are not required to pay for them.
+Bonus Shares are usually paid from accumulated profits that have been transferred to capital.